-If an introduction awakens audience interest, a call-to-action turns possible leads into sales.
+If an introduction piques the audience’s interest, a call-to-action turns possible leads into sales.
 Speakers usually focus more on creating a catchy introduction than a closing paragraph.
 Its role in converting audience interest into results is sometimes overlooked in business presentations.

 Your deck’s ending statement is your last chance to leave an impact.
 At its most effective, it can lead your audience into acting favorably.
-Done haphazardly, it can confuse your audience or leave them hanging.
+Done haphazardly, it can either confuse or leave them hanging.

 Keep Your Message Concise and Consistent